nakky/Snowball/README.md

 //Start Client
 client.Open();
 ```
-Beacon is useful to connect and to reconnet to server.
-But Beacon includes Security Risk, so if you use Beacon via internet, the service must be carefully designed.
+Beacon is useful to connect/reconnet to a server.
+But Beacon involves Security Risk, so if you use Beacon via internet, the service must be carefully designed.

-Sending sample code is as follows.
+Sending examples are as follows.

 ```csharp
 ComNode node = server.GetNodeByIp(ip);